 Kristin Wiggins began her career in research with a high school summer internship studying medulloblastoma and a biotechnology elective class during her senior year.
 This sparked a special interest in pediatric research that guided her path to St. Jude.

 Wiggins earned bachelor’s degrees in biomedical science and chemistry in 2014 and her master’s degree in biology with a graduate certificate in applied statistics in 2019 from Northern Arizona University in Flagstaff.
 During her undergraduate and graduate studies, she worked in a lab focused on infectious disease research and pathogen genomics.
+She earned her master's degree from the St. Jude Graduate School of Biomedical Sciences in May 2021.

 Wiggins currently works in the lab of Stacey Schultz-Cherry, PhD, Infectious Diseases where she is interested in vaccine development and influenza pathogenesis.